twosixlabs/armory/docs/docker.md

 The TensorFlow versions we support require CUDA 10+ and the pre-built armory containers currently utilize CUDA 11.3.

-While PyTorch does support CUDA 9, we do not recommend using it unless strictly necessary due to an inability to upgrade your local server, and we do not have it baked in to our docker containers.
-To use CUDA 9, you will need to rebuilt the armory images locally.
-First you will need to edit the [Dockerfile-base](../docker/Dockerfile-base) file replacing `cudatoolkit=11.3` with `cudatoolkit=9.2`.
+While PyTorch does support CUDA 9, Armory no longer supports CUDA 9.
+We do not recommend using it unless strictly necessary due to an inability to upgrade your local server, and we do not have it baked in to our docker containers.
+To use CUDA < 11.3, you will need to rebuilt the armory images locally.
+First you will need to edit the [Dockerfile-base](../docker/Dockerfile-base) file replacing `cudatoolkit=11.3` with the desired version.
 Then follow the instructions [above](#building-images-from-source) to rebuild the armory images locally.

 ## Docker Setup